~ Our Photo Gallery - The Upstate South Carolina Lakes ~

-There has been a lot of misunderstanding about Duke's relicensing proposal for managing Keowee and Jocassee.
+There has been a lot of misunderstanding about Duke's latest relicensing for managing Keowee and Jocassee.

-There have been rumors that Duke wants to, “lower the lake 10 feet.”
+There were rumors that Duke wanted to, “lower the lake 10 feet.”
 This is not true.

-Managament Guidelines have also changed.
+Managament Guidelines and Shoreline Management Plan have also changed.
 In addition, there are minimal

-vegetative buffer requirements in Oconee County and Pickens County on and near Lake Keowee.
+vegetative buffer requirements in Oconee County and Pickens County on Lake Keowee.